Sinaites in Serbia: Zosim Sinaita

 Zosim Sinait or, according to tradition, the Venerable Zosim lived alone in a stone cave, on the site of his hermitage today, in the vicinity of Golubac.
 Not far from Golubac were the walls of the church of Ćelija, where he performed worship according to the tradition of Zosimus.
 Not far from Golubac were the walls of the church of Ćelija, where, according to the tradition of Zosimus, he worshiped and served liturgy.
 He was buried in the monastery of Tuman near Golubac, dedicated to St. Archangel Gabriel, in which his relics are kept even today.

 The construction of the Tuman monastery is related to the name of Miloš Obilić, who ruled the Braničevo area during the reign of Emperor Lazar of Serbia.
 His courts were in the nearby village of Dvorište.
 According to folklore, he inadvertently shot the hermit Zosimus (Zosim) while hunting.
 He carried the severely wounded hermit on his back to his court, to help him.
 But since the wound was deep, the old man, feeling his end, said to him: ... there he was and left me to die.
 Hence, according to that tradition, the name Tuman because Miloš buried him at that place and built a temple over the grave out of repentance.
 Miloš failed to complete the temple due to going to Battle of Kosovo.
 His tomb has been approached as a shrine for centuries.

-During the repair of the monastery in the thirties of the 20th century, the relics of the Venerable were found just under the plaque over which the people were praying.
+During the repair of the monastery in the 1930s, the relics of the Venerable were found just under the plaque over which the people were praying.
 The excavation of the relics, which were "pure golden yellow", was carried out by the Russian abbot Luka and his brothers.